OpenTaho/taho/README.md

 ## Tool Description

-This tool is inspired by the [Hashicorp Terraform Style Guide][0], [OpenTofu Style Conventions][1], input from online communities related to Tofu and Terraform, the operation of the tools, and opinions of those contribute to this tool.
+This tool is inspired by the [OpenTofu Style Conventions][1], as well as input from online communities related to Tofu and Terraform, and opinions of those contribute to this tool.

 This tool initializes, checks and/or restructures Terraform module directories such that the code is structured as follows.

 1. `main.tf` exists
-2. `variables.tf` exists with only variable type blocks
+2. `variables.tf` has only variable type blocks
-3. `outputs.tf` exits with only output type blocks
+3. `outputs.tf` has only output type blocks
-4. `terraform.tf` exits with only terraform type blocks
+4. `terraform.tf` has only terraform type blocks
-5. `providers.tf` exits with only terraform type blocks
+5. `providers.tf` has only terraform type blocks
-6. Blocks are in sorted order
-7. Nested blocks are after attributes
+6. When arguments and nested blocks exist within a block body, arguments are placed before blocks below them.
+One blank line to separate the arguments from the blocks and one blank line is used to seperate single line arguments from multi line arguments.
+Meta arguments are placed ahead of normal arguments.
+Meta blocks are placed after normal blocks.
+Items are arranged is alphabetic within their respective grouping.

 ## Problems